wwucyber/wwucybersite_old_archive/content/about.md

 draft: false
 ---

-## Welcome to the WWU Cybersecurity Club!
+## Welcome to the Cybersecurity Club!

+We're looking forward to having a great year.
-The club is currently inactive over the summer.
-Be on the lookout for updates about our Fall events & meeting schedule, say hello at the fall info fair, and check out the [calendar](../calendar) page for any future activities.
+Check out the [calendar](../calendar) page for any future activities.

+Our plans for this year include:
+* Capture-the-Flag competitions and CCDC practice
+* CCNA and networking study sessions
+* Trips to visit security companies & teams
+* Internship and job-seeking guidance, resume reviews, etc

 #### Links